Unprivileged containers: some code

 The previous article was messy from a code point of view, so before going on to the other namespaces lets get something a little more useful.
 There is nothing new about containers, so you can skip this, but future episodes of this series will be based on this code.

 Before we used the unshare call, this detaches the current namespace from its existing namespace and attaches it to a new one.
 However for the rest of the series we are going to use the clone call.
 This creates a new process and places it in the new namespace(s) all at once.
 The parent process is then able to setup the user and group mappings and communicate to the child process when this has been completed.
-As we found out previously it's necessary to wait until the user/group mappings to be set up before executing a new process ...
+As we found out previously it's necessary to wait until the user/group mappings to be set up before executing a new process in …

 Read More